Military Income Deduction Information

 Section 143.174, RSMo provides a deduction for military income earned as a member of the active duty component of the Armed Forces of the United States.
 Below is some helpful information regarding the military deduction:

-- This deduction may be claimed on line 19 of the 2016 Missouri Individual Income Tax Return (Form MO-1040).
+- This deduction may be claimed on the Military Income Deduction line of the Missouri Individual Income Tax Return (Form MO-1040).
+The 2016 return (line 19) is the first year this deduction may be claimed.

-- The military income must be included in the federal adjusted gross income and not have been previously taken as a deduction.
+- The military income must be included in the federal adjusted gross income and not have been previously taken as a deduction or subtraction.

-- The Military Orders must indicate that you were ordered to federal active duty status under Title 10 U.S.C. or Title 32 U.S.C 502(f).
+- Ordered to federal active duty status under 10 USC or 32 USC

 - All Missouri returns claiming the military deduction will be compared to income data (Form W-2 data) provided by the Defense Finance and Accounting Service (DFAS).